Sample-Efficient Optimisation over the Outputs of Generative Models: RFdiffusion

-Because $\bm{z}_{pos}$ follows a Gaussian distribution and we parametrise $\bm{z}_{rot}$ as quaternions which are uniformly distributed on $\bm{z}_{rot}\!\sim\!\mathrm{Unif}({\mathbb{S}}^{3N})$, we can directly apply composite latents from Section~\ref{method:support} to construct surrogate latent spaces $\mathcal{U}$.
+Because $\bm{z}_{pos}$ follows a Gaussian distribution and we parametrise $\bm{z}_{rot}$ as quaternions which are uniformly distributed on $\bm{z}_{rot}\!\sim\!\mathrm{Unif}({\mathbb{S}^3}^{N})$, we can directly apply composite latents from Section~\ref{appendix:non_gaussian} to construct surrogate latent spaces $\mathcal{U}$.

-Figure~\ref{fig:protein_grid} shows a N=2 dimensional latent space formed from K=3 seed latents, over which a grid of protein structures have been generated and evaluated according to the target objective.
+Figure~\ref{fig:protein_grid} shows a 2-dimensional latent space formed from K=3 seed latents, over which a grid of protein structures have been generated and evaluated according to the target objective.
 Clear structure in shown in the objective space which makes this objective amenable to optimisation.

 For the protein optimisation experiments we set the number of seed latents to $K=24$.
 Optimisation is performed in $\mathcal{U}$ via CMA–ES, with candidates mapped back into $\mathcal{Z}$ for decoding and evaluation.
-Two seed selection strategies were used. \emph{Random seeds:} sampled directly from the prior distributions, incurring no additional cost. \emph{Filtered seeds:} obtained by first generating 100 backbones from the base model, ranking them by RMSE, and selecting the top $K=24$ latents as seeds.
-None of these passed the $T=2.0$ threshold, but they provided a stronger starting point than random seeds.
-The extra cost relative to random seeds is generating and evaluating the pipeline 100 times.
+Two seed selection strategies were used. \emph{Random seed latents:} sampled directly from the latent distributions, incurring no additional cost. \emph{Filtered seed latents:} obtained by first generating 100 backbones from the base model, ranking them by RMSE, and selecting the top $K=24$ latents as seeds.
+None of these passed the $T=2.0$ threshold, but they provided a stronger starting point than random seed latents.
+The extra cost relative to random seed latents is generating and evaluating the pipeline 100 times.